nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: MediMeet enables doctors to effectively manage patient details and appointments, and saves costs by reducing the need for Patiental assistants or appointment managers.
+**Value proposition**: MediMeet enables individual doctors or small clinics to effectively manage patient details and appointments, and saves costs by reducing the need for Patiental assistants or appointment managers.

 ### User stories